Macworld/iWorld: 2000

 Macworld 2000 in San Francisco featured the unveiling of the new "Aqua" user interface and "Quartz" graphics engine of Mac OS X, and Jobs' announcement that its first version would be released in January 2001 after a final preview release.
 Jobs also announced that he had been promoted to full-time CEO of Apple.

 During Macworld in New York City, Apple unveiled a new iMac revision with upgraded specifications and a new suite of color options, updated Power Mac G4 models, the new optical Apple Pro Mouse (replacing the "hockey puck" mouse introduced with the iMac), and the Power Mac G4 Cube.
 It was also announced that the Mac OS X Public Beta had been delayed to September.

 2001

-At the San Francisco show, Apple introduced iTunes, an upgraded Power Mac G4 and the PowerBook G4, their first widescreen portable.
+At the San Francisco show, Apple introduced iTunes, and iDVD, an upgraded Power Mac G4 and the PowerBook G4, their first widescreen portable.

 The New York show took place at the Jacob K. Javits Convention Center.
 Apart from an upgraded Power Mac G4 and the announcement of Mac OS X 10.1, there were no major announcements from Apple, but the keynote presentation did feature a segment on the megahertz myth, presented by Jon Rubenstein.
 Attendance was 64,000, a record for the event.